cocos/cocos-docs/en/cocos-service/agc-remote.md

 - Click on **Panel -> Service** in the menu bar to open the Service panel, select Remote Configuration service to go to the service detail page, and then click on the **Enable** button in the top right to enable the service.
 For details, please refer to the Cocos Service [Operation Guide](./index.md#usage) documentation.

   ![](agc-remote/remote-panel.png)

-- Sign in to AppGallery Connect and select **My projects**.
-Find your project from the project list and click your app to enable Remote Configuration on the project card.

-- Go to **Growing -> Remote Configuration**.
-Click **Enable now** to enable Remote Configuration.
+- Find your project from the project list and click the app for which you need to enable Remote Configuration service on the project card.
+Go to **Growing -> Remote Configuration**, if it is the first time that you use Remote Configuration service, click **Enable now** in the upper right corner.

   ![](agc-remote/remote-open.png)

 - By default, the Remote Configuration API is automatically enabled when you enable the Remote Configuration service.
-To manually enable the API, please refer to [Enabling Services](https://developer.huawei.com/consumer/en/doc/distribution/app/agc-enable_service).
+If you need to manually control whether the Remote Configuration API is enabled or not, refer to the documentation [Enabling Services](https://developer.huawei.com/consumer/en/doc/distribution/app/agc-enable_service).

   ![](agc-remote/remote-console.png)

 ### Configs HUAWEI Config file

-Most of HUAWEI Kits need the `agconnect-services.json` configuration file.
+Most of HUAWEI Services need the `agconnect-services.json` configuration file.
 If there are operations such as newly opened services, please update the file in time.

 - Sign in to [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) find your project from the project list and select the app on the project card.